-TheMART has been an icon in Chicago’s history since the 1930s.
-It was developed by Marshall Field & Co. to create a central marketplace where retailers could come to buy their wares all under one roof.
+THE MART has been a Chicago icon since the 1930s.
+Marshall Field & Co. developed it to create a central marketplace where retailers could come to buy their wares all under one roof.

-The two-block building site is bordered by Orleans, Wells and Kinzie Streets, at the junction of the North, South and Main branches of the Chicago River.
-It is located just east of Wolf Point, the site of many Chicago firsts – first trading post, first hotel, first church, first three taverns and the first bridges across the Chicago River.
-The site was previously home to the Chicago and North Western Railroad’s Wells Street Station complex.
-TheMART would be erected on the railroad’s air rights, which provided a site big enough to accommodate “the largest building in the world”.
+The two-block building site is bordered by Orleans, Wells, and Kinzie Streets, at the junction of the Chicago River.
+It is just east of Wolf Point, the site of many Chicago firsts—the first trading post, hotel, church, taverns, and the first bridges across the Chicago River.
+Previously home to the Chicago and North Western Railroad Wells Street Station complex, THE MART was erected on the railroads air rights, which provided a site big enough to accommodate “the largest building in the world.”

-The lobby of theMART, in an overall palette of buff, bronze and warm tones, exemplifies the understated elegance that characterizes Shaw’s later designs.
-Eight square marble piers, so slightly fluted that they appear to be merely striped, define the main lobby area.
-The terrazzo floor, in pale hues of green and orange, was conceived as a carpet: a lively pattern of squares and stripes bordered by overscaled chevrons inlaid with an abstraction of theMART’s initials.
-The chevron motif is carried out three-dimensionally in the column sconces that cast their light onto an ornamented cornice situated above.
+The lobby of THE MART, in an overall palette of buff, bronze, and warm tones, exemplifies the understated elegance that characterizes Shaw’s later designs.
+Eight square marble piers, so slightly fluted that they appear merely striped, define the main lobby area.
+The terrazzo floor was conceived of as a carpet in pale hues of green and orange, with a lively pattern of squares and stripes bordered by over scaled chevrons inlaid with an abstraction of THE MART’s initials.
+The chevron motif is continued three-dimensionally in the column sconces that cast their light onto an ornamented cornice situated above.
 The crowning feature of the lobby is Jules Guerin’s frieze of murals, which complete the iconographic trilogy of the building.

-After a downturn during the Great Depression and a conversion of the building to government offices during World War II, theMART was returned to its initial use when it was purchased by Joseph P. Kennedy in 1945.
+THE MART suffered a downturn during the Great Depression and was converted to government offices during World War 2.
+In 1945, THE MART was purchased by Joseph P. Kennedy and returned to its intended use.
 Kennedy ushered in a new era of mercantile pride by reviving the original concept of the building and gradually allowing public access.

-In the mid-1940s and 1950s, theMART was the single largest producer of trade shows in the United States.
-It helped to lay the foundation for Chicago’s continued leadership in America’s convention and tourism industry.
+In the mid-1940s and 1950s, THE MART was the single largest producer of trade shows in the United States.
+It helped create the foundation of Chicago’s continued leadership in the American convention and tourism industry.